 - Assist in spreading the message about threatened pollination systems and the solutions to turning the crisis around.
 The NPSTF will provide materials and references.

 - Distribute information, including plant lists, guidelines, and toolkits that target at-risk pollination systems.
 The NPSTF will provide resources and publications.

 - Create a new native pollinator conservation group in a town, or work within an existing group, such as the conservation commission, local land trust, or sustainability committee.

 - Find sites where a Pollination Preservation Garden or other habitat could be installed - whether on an Ambassador's own land or in collaboration with a school, library, town office, place of worship, or business.

-- Use plants on the recommended plant lists and follow guidelines that target at-risk pollination systems provided by the NPTF based on scientific study in Massachusetts.
+- Use plants on the recommended plant lists and follow guidelines that target at-risk pollination systems provided by the NPSTF based on scientific study in Massachusetts.

-- Follow the Pollination Preservation Garden Toolkit created and provided by the NPTF.
+- Follow the Pollination Preservation Garden Toolkit created and provided by the NPSTF.

 Do you know somenone who may be a good candidate for an Ambassador?
 Is it you?
-Contact Matt Morris ([email protected]) to get involved!
+Contact the NPSTF ([email protected]) to get involved!
 Please distribute widely.